 Are kiwis good for you?
 You might be surprised to learn that this beloved fruit contains more Vitamin C than an orange and more fiber than apples and bananas combined!

 Keep reading to find out more about why kiwis could be good for you.

-Kiwifruit, commonly known as kiwi or Chinese gooseberry, is a nutrient-dense fruit native to China. let’s see Kiwi Nutrition and Benefits.
+Kiwifruit, commonly known as kiwi or Chinese gooseberry, is a nutrient-dense fruit native to China.
 The fruit is sweet and tangy with a thin, fuzzy, and fibrous light brown skin.
 It’s known in the health and wellness community as a great source of vitamin C, a great antioxidant, and an immune booster.

 Kiwifruit is a nutritional powerhouse.
 According to Nutrition Data, a medium-sized, fresh kiwi without skin contains:

-Kiwi fruit is considered a natural digestive aid.
-It contains actinidin, an enzyme that helps break down a wide range of proteins more quickly and effectively than the digestive enzymes in the gut.
+It also contains actinidin, an enzyme that helps break down a wide range of proteins more quickly and effectively than the digestive enzymes in the gut.
 This aids gastric digestion and prevents digestive issues.